Philadelphia Eagles fans are returning to Lincoln Financial Field for Sunday’s 1 p.m. home game against the Baltimore Ravens.

-Besides the Ravens game, tickets are on sale for the NFL Week 7 game against the New York Giants.
+Besides the Ravens game, tickets are on sale for the NFL Week Seven game against the New York Giants.
 This one is a Thursday Night Football game.

-Eagles season ticket holders who opted in the 2020 season can purchase as many as six tickets in the same seating pod.
-Any remaining tickets for the Ravens and Giants games will go on sale to the general public at a later date.
-Single-game tickets for the remaining 2020 home games will go on sale at a later date.
+Eagles season ticket holders who opted in in the 2020 season can purchase as many as six tickets in the same seating pod.
+Any remaining tickets for the Ravens and Giants games will go on sale to the general public at a later date, as will single-game tickets for the remaining 2020 home games.

 Protocols fans attending Eagles-Ravens game